GED in New Mexico

 • Online Testing: During online testing, a parent or guardian must be present to provide consent and authorize underage testers to be recorded during testing.
 Failure to have a parent or guardian present will result in the revocation of the exam session.

-Cost of Taking the GED Test in New Mexico
+GED in New Mexico Cost

 The GED exam costs $26 per subject plus a $10 test center fee for a total of $36 per subject x 4 subjects for a grand total of $144.